aggregat4/dendriform/README.md

 ## Next Steps

-1. Implement a UI control to toggle "Show Completed"
 1. Completed State: implement fallback behaviour for the after focus node: if there is no next node, find a previous node
 1. Implement all the toggles differently: bit masks?
 Does that work in JS?
 At least generically so toggling is always just one parametrized action.
 1. Describe the architecture of the client: first high level overview with technologies and abstract components, then real components and dependencies, external APIs, storage format, ...